List of The Amazing World of Gumball characters: Gumball Watterson

 Gumball Tristopher Watterson, born Zach Tristopher Watterson, is the main and titular protagonist of the show.
 He is a 12-year-old mischievous blue cat who lives with his family.
-He attends middle school.
+He attends middle school with Darwin and Anais.
 In "The Club", it is revealed that his middle name was supposed to be Christopher, but was actually misspelled as Tristopher ("Trisha" for short) on his birth certificate.
 In "The Name", he learned that his legal name is Zach and began using it, but later has his legal name changed to Gumball.
+He dates Penny following the events of "The Shell".

 Gumball was initially presented as well-meaning, but naive.
 Later, he was shown as more serious, capable of logical thinking, and sarcastic.
 Despite occasional lapses in judgment and having a large ego, often causing him to overreact, Gumball is loyal, straightforward, good-natured, and protective of his loved ones.

 Darwin Watterson

 Darwin Raglan Caspian Ahab Poseidon Nicodemus Watterson III (Note: In "The Party", it is revealed that this is Darwin's full name.) is a 10-year-old orange goldfish who was adopted by the Watterson family.
 Initially given to Gumball as a pet, Darwin later sprouted legs and became a full family member.
 His arc begins with him as a naif, then shows him maturing.
-Darwin is loyal to Gumball and helps him out.
+Darwin has an optimistic view of things, and is always trying to do the right thing.
+However his kindness is sometimes to his detriment.
+Darwin is loyal to Gumball often tagging along with him, despite not always being on his side.
+He often acts as Gumball's voice of reason, trying to push him to do the right thing.
 He is sometimes shown exhibiting strange behavior, such as calling his adoptive parents Mr. Dad and Mrs. Mom.